 Storage and Handling

-- Store Praxbind vials in the refrigerator at 2ºC to 8ºC (36ºF to 46ºF).
+- Store Praxbind vials in the refrigerator at 2ºC to 8ºC (36ºF to 46ºF) in the original carton to protect from light.
 Do not freeze.
 Do not shake.

-- Prior to use, the unopened vial may be kept at room temperature 25°C (77°F) for up to 48 hours, if stored in the original package in order to protect from light, or up to 6 hours when exposed to light.
+- Praxbind vials may be stored at room temperature, 25°C (77°F), for up to 48 hours in the original carton to protect from light.

 17 PATIENT COUNSELING INFORMATION

 Inform patients that reversing dabigatran therapy exposes them to the thromboembolic risk of their underlying disease.
 To reduce this risk, resumption of anticoagulant therapy should be considered as soon as the patient is sufficiently stable [see Warnings and Precautions (5.1)].

 Recurrence of Bleeding